 Chapter: Fredman & Sound Engineering

-Which are the albums that induced you to get involved into sound engineering?
-How would you compare the era of analogue sound with the digitalized era?
-Which one do you prefer soundwise during the recording sessions?
+Which ones are the albums that induced you to get involved into sound engineering?

 Fredrik: Wow!
 Well, one album I remember for sure that was like “sound changing” for me, was the “Black Album” from METALLICA.
 That’s actually an album which, even if I was already making recordings at that time, it inspired me to move on forward.